 Sherwood Probus Club Qld is holding an Australian Food Safety Week event

 Items to order

-You can order a box of hard copies of our ‘How you cook’ posters and brochures for the cost of postage using this form
+While they won’t reach you in time for Australian Food Safety Week you can still order a box of hard copies of our ‘How you cook’ posters and brochures for the cost of postage using this form

 We have some fridge thermometers available for sale at $3.30 each plus postage (minimum order 10) you can order them using this form